Post-installation tasks

 Note: If an error occurs when submitting the number of API calls to the Licensing Service, the actual number of API calls made is not lost.
 They will be reported, in addition to any new API calls, in the next submission.

 This message and status is also available in the Event Manager instance /ready endpoint on port 8081, under the UBP.Reporting.Status ID.
 This endpoint can be queried at any time.
-The following is an example query:
+The following example shows a query:

 kubectl exec $(kubectl get pod -l app.kubernetes.io/instance=<INSTANCE_NAME> -n <NAMESPACE> -o name) -n <NAMESPACE> curl http://localhost:8081/ready

-The result will return the current status of the gateway.
-The following is an example result of a healthy system with usage-based licensing configured:
+The result returns the current status of the gateway.
+The following example shows the result from a healthy system with usage-based licensing configured:

 {